dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbars.md

 ## Scrollbars directive

 Allows to add overlay scrollbars that will look the same for every browser.
+The directive sets up the scrollbars from the library [OverlayScrollbars](https://kingsora.github.io/OverlayScrollbars/).

 <code-well-header>
   <div class="d-hmx164 d-w30p d-bar8 d-ba d-bc-black-300" v-dt-scrollbars>